Generated regional Klamath Mountains river scene for Salmon River California planning; not an exact location photo

 Use the gauge and forest access information before picking a bar or bridge.

-Salmon Wild and Scenic River corridor
+Salmon Wild and Scenic River area

 Forest-managed canyon context with seasonal hazards.